kinglongmee/rapoo-keyboard-driver/README.md

 # rapoo-keyboard-driver
 Some bugfix for rapoo keyboard where some keys are invalid.

-Steps,
- # make
- # make install
- # ./installdriver.sh
+# Quick Usage
+Compile the driver module with make, make install and run ./installdriver.sh.

 Job done!
+Then enjoy typing!

+# Todo
+Loads hid-rapoo.ko module automically when system startup.